oddbird/sliiides/content/hints/camosun.md

 - known: css-rad
   script: |
-    - The default `overflow` is `visible`
+    - Default `overflow` is `visible`
-    - if we get so cocky
-    - that we try to shove large text in a small box
+    - if we try to shove large text in a small box
-    - The browser will try to bail us out
+    - The browser will bail us out
     - Not because it's the best-looking solution
     - but because the web is unpredictable
     - and browsers prioritize content over style